 - Put something over the cup to keep the tea warm and let it steep for 5-10 minutes.

 - Enjoy!
-Experiment with different combinations, flavours, and ratios.
+Experiment with different combinations, flavors, and ratios.

 - Fast & Easy